UnlockNYC/unlock-nyc-web-archive-23/useragreement.md

 Specifically, we want you to feel comfortable with the following terms before you decide to use our website, tools, or other services:

 1. You understand that Unlock NYC does not provide legal advice.
-2. You agree not to submit content that is abusive, defamatory, or otherwise unlawful.
+2. You agree not to submit content that is abusive, defamatory, otherwise unlawful, or in a manner inconsistent with what our tools are designed to do.
 3. You understand that we cannot guarantee the accuracy of information shared by users.
 4. You have read our [Privacy Policy](/privacy) in full.
 5. You understand that our links to third-party sites or services does not imply endorsement.